kecci/go-folder-structure/README.md

 - Have a bunch of file.

 ## Final thought
 The best folder structure is it depends on your projects.
 If you are building Public/Open to many access to your service you can choose the `Layered Based Structure`.
 If you are building a big software project, which have to bundled changes, you can choose `Version Based Structure`.
+Another options for small project you can use `Function Based Structure`

 ## Related discoveries
 - Microservice Versioning: https://www.codeguru.com/dotnet/best-practices-versioning-microservices/